 - While the noodles are dry-roasting, use a fork to mix together the sesame paste, soy sauce, rice vinegar, and red pepper flakes.
 Add the mixture to the dry noodles in the skillet (use a small rubber spatula to scrape it all off the mixing bowl) along with the shredded cabbage.
 Stir-fry until the noodles and cabbage are thoroughly coated, 1-2 minutes.

 - Turn the heat off.
 Transfer the noodles to an individual bowl.
-Drizzle with sesame oil and top with sesame seeds and chopped scallion.
-Enjoy immediately.
+Drizzle them with sesame oil and top them with sesame seeds and chopped scallion.
+Serve immediately.

 Notes